smashflashtech/LeafyLedger/README.md

 ![ERD](images/erd_p2_leafyledger.png)
 ![Wireframe](images/wireframe_p2_leafyledger.png)

-*	As a user I want to log in via email and password to access my Leafy Ledger.
+*	As a user I want to log in via email and password to access my Plant Parenthood.
 *	As a user I will browse the catalogue of plants on the main page that displays content from the Trefle.io API.
 *	From the main page I will be able to add plants to my ledger, click on plants to view more details about plants, and navigate to my ledger.
 *	From the details page, I will be able to favorite plants I am currently viewing or navigate back to main page or my ledger.